IotaSpencer/iotaspencer.me/projects/pylink/index.md

 # PyLink

 ## About
-PyLink is a janus like python program used primarily to link different networks together.
-PyLink is developed primarily by [James Lu on GitHub](https://github.com/jlu5).
+PyLink was a janus like (link multiple IRC networks together) python program used primarily to link different networks together.
+PyLink was developed primarily by [James Lu on GitHub](https://github.com/jlu5).

 ## Involvement